Forward-UIUC-2022S/naifu-zheng-relations-between-keywords/README.md

 Uses modified_json_path to search for keywords, but still returns snippets from json_path.
 Note: json_path will need to be the same input_path given in LemmatizeEntireFile, otherwise the wrong snippet may be rated.

-### Example:
-When calling the function with keywords like b-tree and data structures,

-Up to three(default) example sentences that relate to these keywords can be returned, like "A B-tree is a tree data structure that keeps data sorted and allows searches, insertions, and deletions in logarithmic amortized time"

 ### Algorithmic Design / Model Implementation:
 Current Model:
 After breaking down a snippet using SpaCy,